mkoske/Scatter-R/docs/scatter.preprocess.md

 binarized | vector of names or incides of columns | Indicates the columns to be binarized in preprocessing scaled    | vector of names or incides of columns | Indicates the columns to be scaled in preprocessing na.action | text | Action for missing values {class,column,rmrows,nothing,NULL(=nothing)}

+If argument ```included.attributes``` is not passed, all attributes are included in the preprocessed dataframe.
+NULL select none of the attributes.

+If argument ```included.classes``` is not passed, all classes are included in the preprocessed dataframe.
+NULL select none of the classes.

+If argument ```binarized``` is not passed, all factor-type columns (except column containing *classvar*) are binarized.
+NULL selects none of the attributes for binarization.

+If argument ```scaled``` is not passed, all numeric-type columns (except column containing *classvar*) are scaled.
+NULL selects none of the attributes for scaling.

 ## Purpose and general description